 - Pipe diameter: > 40 mm (1.6 in) for rod probes - Rod probe installation can take place up to a diameter size of 150 mm (6 in).
-In the event of larger diameters, Pulscon LTC51 with a coax probe is recommended. - Side disposals, holes or slits and welded joints that protrude up to approx. 5 mm (0.2 in) inwards do not influence the measurement. - The pipe may not exhibit any steps in diameter. - The probe must be 100 mm (4 in) longer than the lower disposal. - Within the measuring range, the probe must not get into contact with the pipe wall.
-If necessary, use a center washer or centering star.
+In the event of larger diameters, a coax probe is recommended. - Side disposals, holes or slits and welded joints that protrude up to approx. 5 mm (0.2 in) inwards do not influence the measurement. - The pipe may not exhibit any steps in diameter. - The probe must be 100 mm (4 in) longer than the lower disposal. - Within the measuring range, the probe must not get into contact with the pipe wall.
+If necessary, use a center washer or centering star. - If the center washer or centering star is mounted at the end of the probe, it enables a reliable recognition of the end-of-probe signal. - Coax probes can always be applied if there is enough mounting space.

-For bypasses with condensate formation (water) and a medium with low dielectric constant (e. g. hydrocarbons):

-In the course of time the bypass is filled with condensate up to the lower disposal and for low levels the level echo is superimposed by the condensate echo.
+Note!
+For bypasses with condensate formation (water) and a medium with low dielectric constant (e. g. hydrocarbons): In the course of time the bypass is filled with condensate up to the lower disposal and for low levels the level echo is superimposed by the condensate echo.
 Thus in this range the condensate level is measured instead of the correct level.
 Only higher levels are measured correctly.
 To prevent this, position the lower disposal 100 mm (4 in) below the lowest level to be measured and apply a metallic centering disk at the height of the lower edge of the lower disposal.
+Note!
 With heat insulated tanks the bypass should also be insulated in order to prevent condensate formation.
+Note!
+For rope probes with a length exceeding 2 m (6.7 ft) an additional weight or a spring should be mounted in addition to the center a washer in order to tighten the rope.
+Note!
 For information on bypass solutions from Pepperl+Fuchs please contact your Pepperl+Fuchs sales representative.